Now that we have an idea of all the parts of a query, we can now talk about how they all fit together in the context of a complete query.

 Each query begins with finding the data that we need in a database, and then filtering that data down into something that can be processed and understood as quickly as possible.
 Because each part of the query is executed sequentially, it's important to understand the order of execution so that you know what results are accessible where.

-s are first executed to determine the total working set of
+FROM and JOINsThe FROM clause, and subsequent JOINs are first executed to determine the total working set of

 data that is being queried.
 This includes subqueries in this clause, and can cause temporary tables